Hubert PERES

 • Master's Degree in Sociology, University of Bordeaux II, 1976.

-• Graduate of the Institut d’Etudes Politiques de Bordeaux, University of Bordeaux I, 1975.
+• Degree from the Institute of Political Studies in Bordeaux, University of Bordeaux I, 1975.

-• Co-director of the ETAPES (Spaces and Temporalities of Public Action in Southern Europe) Associated European Laboratory (LEA) at the CNRS and the University of Barcelona (2004–2011).
+• Co-director of the LEA (European Associated Laboratory) ETAPES (Spaces and Temporalities of Public Action in Southern Europe) at the CNRS and the University of Barcelona (2004–2011).

-• Scientific Director of the FEDERES program (Training and Development of Expertise in Natural Resources in Southern Europe), INTERREG III-B South-West Europe (2002–2006).
+• Scientific Director of the FEDERES program (Training and Development of Expertise in Resources in Southern Europe), INTERREG III-B Southwest Europe (2002–2006).

 • Co-organizer (with Mohammad-Saïd Darviche) of the panel “Policies toward Cultural Diversity and the Politics of Identity in Comparative Perspective,” European Consortium for Political Research (ECPR) General Conference 2005, Corvinus University of Budapest, Hungary, September 8–10, 2005.